thomaswilder/NEMO_activities/QG_Leith/documentation.md

 - Examining the values in MATLAB suggests the Froude number could improve the scaled stretching term.
 - Running simulation with Froude number ... much improved, with maximum viscous coefficient of around 1500 m^2/s.
 Still seems big.

 Lets try and run the model for 1 day.

+### 14th April
+But I set the diagnostics to 5 day outputs... so re-running the simulation for 10 days.
+The model did not output any errors previously.
+- Data has been written to file... promising.
+YES.
+VALUES LOOK GREAT!
+	- Max value at first 5 day mean is around 700 m^2/s, and next time step is 1000 m^2/s.
+Model not blowing up.

+Lets try and run for a year with monthly mean output.
+- Runs fine without errors.
+- Viscosity output is noisy.